Skip to content

 Lighting is the second-largest energy category and often the simplest to address.
 Two changes deliver the most impact.

 LED replacement.
 If your property still runs incandescent or fluorescent lighting, LED retrofits offer the most straightforward ROI in hotel energy management.
-LEDs use 75% less energy than incandescent bulbs and last 25 times longer.
-For a 40-room hotel with common areas, the switch typically saves $3,000-$6,000 annually on electricity and dramatically reduces bulb replacement costs and maintenance labor.
+DOE’s consumer lighting guide says LEDs use up to 90% less energy and last up to 25 times longer than incandescent bulbs.
+For a 40-room hotel with common areas, model the switch at $3,000-$6,000 in annual electricity savings and validate the number against fixture count, run hours, and your tariff.

-The upfront cost has dropped significantly.
-Quality LED bulbs now cost $2-$5 each, and many utilities offer rebate programs that cover 30-50% of retrofit costs.
-A full property conversion for a 40-room hotel, including guest rooms, hallways, back-of-house, and exterior lighting, runs $3,000-$8,000 depending on fixture compatibility.
+The upfront cost has dropped significantly enough that labor, fixture compatibility, and rebates matter more than the bulb line item.
+ENERGY STAR lodging guidance says lighting retrofits can cut lighting electricity use by 50% or more depending on the starting point.
+A full property conversion for a 40-room hotel, including guest rooms, hallways, back-of-house, and exterior lighting, typically runs $3,000-$8,000 depending on fixture compatibility.

 Occupancy and daylight-based controls.
 Hallways, stairwells, storage rooms, laundry areas, and restrooms don’t need full lighting when nobody’s present.
-Occupancy sensors that dim or turn off lights in low-traffic areas can cut lighting energy in common spaces by 30-50%.
+Occupancy sensors and scheduled dimming in low-traffic areas reduce waste without darkening guest paths when configured correctly.

 These lighting improvements pair well with the contactless and automated approaches that small hotels are already adopting for guest-facing operations.
 The same philosophy applies: reduce manual processes, save costs, and improve consistency.